SamanFekri/Sorts/README.md

 # Sorts
-Diffrent kind of sorts in diffrent languages.
+Different kind of sorts in different languages.